shirleyobih1/path-cc.github.io/_news/2022-04-11-OSGAHM2022-Summary.md

 ---
 title: Celebrating a dynamic OSG All-Hands Meeting 2022
 date: 2022-04-11
 excerpt: In March, 251 OSG users, resource providers, and staff convened virtually for the OSG All-Hands Meeting 2022.
-This article provides a brief summary of the talks and discussions that took place.
+This article provides a brief summary of the talks and discussions that took place, and includes links to the video recordings of all talks.
 image_src: /images/news/OSGAHM2022.png
 image_alt: OSG AHM 2022 Graphic
 author: Josephine Watkins